konsumer/pdpi/README.md

 ### 4. rhodey

-Sort of like a rhodes.
+Sort of like a rhodes, with 4 voice polyphony.

 ```
 mod - modulation depth